alchemycodelab/do-not-use-web-ui-template-simple/README.md

 1. Define variables and assign via document methods (`getElementById`).
 A DOM element should only ever belong to one component
 1. Display functions.
 These utilize the state and dom variables to perform dom updates.
 They may utilize user-facing formatting functions
-1. Subscribe to needed events on DOM elements
+1. Subscribe to needed events on DOM elements.
+These should update state or call state update functions

 ### Page Load

 Code that should run when the page loads (other than event subscriptions which have already happened)

+## TDD Pure Functions